williamhasrouty/se_project_express/README.md

-# WTWR (What to Wear?): Back End
+- WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
-## Running the Project
+This is the back-end server for the WTWR (What to Wear?) application.
+The project focuses on building a robust and secure server that powers the application's functionality, including user authorization, item management, and API interaction.

+- Project Description

+The WTWR back-end project is designed to deepen your understanding of:

+- Setting up and configuring an Express server
+- Working with MongoDB using Mongoose
+- Implementing secure user authentication and authorization
+- Creating RESTful API routes and controllers
+- Error handling and validation
+- Deploying web applications to a remote server

+* Technologies Used

+- Node.js
+- Express.js
+- MongoDB with Mongoose

+* Features

+- Set up and configured an Express project structure
-`npm run start` — to launch the server
+- Created a MongoDB database and connected it to the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+- Defined and implemented routes and controllers
+- Implemented error handling middleware
+- Structured API to be RESTful and scalable